greenelab/czi-seed-rfa/manuscript.md

 collections of data including the HCA.
 We will evaluate and select methods that define latent spaces that reflect discrete biological processes or cellular features.
-These latent spaces can be shared across different biological systems and can reveal context-specific divergence such as pathogenic differences in disease. *We propose to establish a central catalog of cell types, states, and biological processes derived from low-dimensional representations of the HCA.*
+These latent spaces can be shared across different biological systems and can reveal context-specific divergence such as pathogenic differences in disease. *We propose to establish a versioned catalog of cell types, states, and biological processes derived from low-dimensional representations of the HCA.*

-Establishing a catalog of cellular features using low-dimensional representations can reduce noise and aid in biological interpretability.
+Establishing a reference catalog of cellular features using low-dimensional representations can help to reduce noise and aid in biological interpretability.
 However, there are currently no standardized, quantitative metrics to determine the extent to which low-dimensional representations capture generalizable biological features.
 We have developed new transfer learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn,@1GtRgPRxn] (PIs Greene, Goff & Fertig).
-These provide a strong foundation to compare different low-dimensional representations through cross-validation techniques based upon learning representations in once source dataset and testing their ability to transfer in another target dataset. [**<-- didn't understand what was here before too well, please make sure I didn't muck with the meaning too much.**] [** Is this clearer? - EJF**] Generalizable representations should also be robust in cross-study validation, transferring across datasets of related biological contexts, while representations of noise will not.
+These provide a foundation to compare different low-dimensional representations through cross-validation techniques by learning representations in source datasets and testing their ability to transfer into a target dataset.
+Generalizable representations should also be robust in cross-study validation, transferring across datasets of related biological contexts, while representations of noise will not.
 In addition, we have found that combining multiple representations can better capture biological processes across scales